adishavit/adishavit.github.io/_drafts/Affine-Space-Types.md

 Although these may be indirectly and mathematically related, any such link is beyond the scope of this post.
 Similarly, I will not delve into many of the deeper mathematical aspects, details and connections.

-My focus (and perhaps the main reason you may find this post interesting and different from other resources) will be on the formalization and its role in better API design.
+My focus (and perhaps the main reason you may find this post interesting and different from other resources) will be on the formalization and its role in better API design and more specifically the design and public interface of classes or class templates.

 **WARNING:** I am not a mathematician.
 The explanations, intuitions and interpretations are my own and thus may be utterly wrong.
 If you find such errors, please drop me a line in the comments (or elsewhere) so I can be enlightened and correct the mistakes.
 I am writing this as a programmer to a programmer, so although familiarity with elementary-school Linear Algebra is assumed, that you are a mathematician is not.